react-navigation/react-navigation.github.io/blog/2021-03-12-react-navigation-6.0-next.md

 ## Sponsor us

-If React Navigation helps you to deliver value to your customers, it'd awesome a lot if you could sponsor us.
+If React Navigation helps you to deliver value to your customers, it'd mean a lot if you could sponsor us.
 Sponsorships will help us to move more quickly towards our goal of building the best cross-platform navigation library and continue to provide timely support for bug reports in our GitHub issues.

 👉 [Visit our GitHub Sponsors page](https://github.com/sponsors/react-navigation) 👈